Funny & Sentimental Mom Mugs: The Ultimate Gift Guide

 If you’ve ever said “I love you” but immediately needed to deflect with a joke: congratulations, you’re emotionally qualified to give a mug.
 Unlike flowers (which die) or cards (which get stuffed in the junk drawer next to expired coupons), a good mug delivers comfort, caffeine, and just the right amount of passive-aggression.

 Cards are one-and-done.
 Flowers wilt.
 Mugs?
-Mugs stay with you through heartbreak, cold coffee, and toddler tantrums.
+The right mug stays with you through heartbreak, cold coffee, and toddler tantrums.
 And unlike a gift card, a mug won’t expire or get lost in the glovebox.

 Fun fact: A recent survey by the National Retail Federation found that practical gifts like kitchen items and home goods have surged in popularity for Mother’s Day.
 Mugs hit both utility and emotional notes especially when they insult you a little.